Wolverine971/9takes/src/blog/enneagram/beginners-guide-to-determining-your-enneagram-type.md

 ### Identify Your Core Emotion

 The first step in identifying your enneagram type is understanding the three core emotions that form your "type": anger, fear, and shame.
 Ask yourself which of these emotions comes up for you the most in daily life.
-You either feel that emotion and use it to motivate you, feel that emotion and push it away, or feel that emotion constantly in the back of your head.
+You either feel that emotion and use it to motivate you, think that emotion and push it away, or feel that emotion constantly in the back of your head.
 Another way to get at that emotion would be to ask which emotion you have the most accessible access to.
 Or if someone else was feeling anger, fear, or shame, which emotion would be easiest for you to empathize with?

 ### Understand the Connection Between Emotions and Centers of Intelligence